wordslab-org/wordslab-notebooks/README.md

 Use the conversation to progressively refine the output of the model.
 For example if you instructed the model to summarize something, and the summary is too short / too long, not using the right kind of language, or not structured like you expected, just tell it to the model and ask it to generate the summary again.
 Do this as long as you don't get back what you want.

+You can click on the microphone on the right of the prompt input box and dictate your instructions with your voice thanks to the preinstalled Whisper transcription service.

 If you selected a language model which can also analyze images, you can complement your instruction with an image by clicking on + in the input box.

+This same menu can be used to insert documents in the context of the conversation.
+By default Open WebUI will work OK with relatively simple documents.

+If your documents are more complex, with elaborate layouts, tables, formulas ... you can activate the Docling document understanding service by settiing an environment variable then restarting wordslab notebooks (see the detailed tutorial below).

 If you find that you are always repeating the same instructions to the model:
 - you can record your preferences once and for all in a system prompt (Controls / System Prompt)